awadiagne/UdaPeople/README.md

   1. Successful promotion job.
 [SCREENSHOT08]
   1. Successful cleanup job.
 [SCREENSHOT09]
   1. Only deploy on pushed to `master` branch.
 [SCREENSHOT10]
-  1. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
+  1. A screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
 [SCREENSHOT11]
-  1. Provide a screenshot of an alert that was sent by Prometheus.
+  1. A screenshot of an alert that was sent by Prometheus.
 [SCREENSHOT12]
-  1. Provide a screenshot showing the evidence of deployed and functioning front-end application in CloudFront (aka, your production front-end).
+  1. A screenshot showing the evidence of deployed and functioning front-end application in CloudFront (aka, your production front-end).
 [URL03_SCREENSHOT]
-  1. Provide a screenshot showing the evidence of a healthy backend application.
+  1. A screenshot showing the evidence of a healthy backend application.
 The backend endpoint status should show a healthy response.
 [URL04_SCREENSHOT]
-  1. Provide a screenshot of your Prometheus server showing UP state [URL05_SCREENSHOT]
+  1. A screenshot of the Prometheus server showing UP state [URL05_SCREENSHOT]

 ### Built With